DanielJDupont/DeepRL/README.md

 #### These algorithms are autonomous and can figure out how to operate in novel situations that are unpredictable and can do so very efficiently.

 #### These algorithms are limited:
-- The agent will tend to exploit the environment in unintended ways.
+- The agent tends to exploit the environment in unintended ways.
-- Training tends to be expensive and time consuming.
+- Training is expensive and time-consuming.
-- Do not generalize well outside of the environment they have been trained in.
+- They do not generalize well outside of the environment in which they have been trained.
-- Human oversight required for the design of the algorithms (neural net design, hyperparameter tuning, reward function design).
+- Human oversight is required for the design of the algorithms (neural network design, hyperparameter tuning, reward function design).

 #### Algorithms Covered: